-- Basic financial instruments (Section 11) - Investments in subsidiaries, associates and joint ventures (Section 9,14, and 15) - Employers' rights and obligations under employee benefit plans (Section 28) - Rights under insurance contracts (unless resulting loss to either party could result due to contractual terms that are unrelated to: changes in the insured risk; changes in foreign exchange rates; or a default by one of the counterparties) - Financial instruments that are the entity's own equity (Section 22 and 26).

-- Leases (Section 20) (unless the lease could result in a loss to the lessor or the lessee as a result of contractual terms that are unrelated to: changes in the price of the leased asset; changes in foreign exchange rates; or a default by one of the counterparties) - Contracts for acquirer contingent consideration in a business combination (Section 19) - Most contracts to buy or sell non-financial items such as a commodity, inventory or PPE unless the contracts impose risk on the buyer or seller that are not typical of contracts to buy or sell assets.
+- Basic financial instruments (Section 11) - Investments in subsidiaries, associates and joint ventures (Section 9,14, and 15) - Employers' rights and obligations under employee benefit plans (Section 28) - Rights under insurance contracts (unless resulting loss to either party could result due to contractual terms that are unrelated to: changes in the insured risk; changes in foreign exchange rates; or a default by one of the counterparties) - Financial instruments that are the entity's own equity, including the equity component of compound financial instruments issued by the entity (Section 22 and 26). - Leases (Section 20) (Note section 12 applies if the lease could result in a loss to the lessor or the lessee as a result of contractual terms that are unrelated to: changes in the price of the leased asset; changes in foreign exchange rates; changes in lease payments based on variable market interest rates; or a default by one of the counterparties). - Contracts for acquirer contingent consideration in a business combination (Section 19) - Contracts to buy or sell non-financial items such as a commodity, inventory or PPE unless the contracts impose risk on the buyer/seller that are not typical for such contracts - Financial instruments, contracts/obligations for share-based transactions (Section 26) - Reimbursement assets (Section 21 paragraph 9)